swalker-sada/anthos-practice/README.md

 - Once you log in using the user/pass in the qwiklab window, you should see the GCP console, logged into project: `qwiklabs-gcp-1234abcd`
 - You should also see at the top right that you're logged in as a User, like: `student-00-1234abcd@qwiklabs.net`

 For AWS, you get an Access Key ID and a Secret Access Key.
-These credentials allow you full control over both environments.
+These credentials allow you full control.

-- Tip: Don't try to open this in the incognito window.
+- Tip: No need to open this in an incognito window.
 Instead, just click the "Open Console" button.
 - On the first try, this will fail :( -- it is creating your credentials and you'll see a banner: `Creating login credentials.
 Please try again in 30 seconds.`
 - Try again, and you should be logged into https://console.aws.amazon.com/console/home?region=us-east-1#
 - You should see that you're logged in at the top right: `awsstudent @ [1234-1234-1234]`